MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Xiaotong Li, Yongxing Dai, Yixiao Ge, Jun Liu, Ying Shan, Ling-Yu Duan. *ICLR 2022*
   - Key Word: Out-of-Distribution Generalization; Uncertainty.
   - <details><summary>Digest</summary> We improve the network generalization ability by modeling the uncertainty of domain shifts with synthesized feature statistics during training.
 Specifically, we hypothesize that the feature statistic, after considering the potential uncertainties, follows a multivariate Gaussian distribution.
 Hence, each feature statistic is no longer a deterministic value, but a probabilistic point with diverse distribution possibilities.
 With the uncertain feature statistics, the models can be trained to alleviate the domain perturbations and achieve better robustness against potential domain shifts.

+- Benchmarking and Analyzing Point Cloud Classification under Corruptions. [[paper]](https://arxiv.org/abs/2202.03377) [[code]](https://github.com/jiawei-ren/modelnetc)
+  - Jiawei Ren, Liang Pan, Ziwei Liu. *ICML 2022*
+  - Key Word: Corruption Robustness; Point Cloud Classification; Benchmarks.
+  - <details><summary>Digest</summary> 3D perception, especially point cloud classification, has achieved substantial progress.
+However, in real-world deployment, point cloud corruptions are inevitable due to the scene complexity, sensor inaccuracy, and processing imprecision.
+In this work, we aim to rigorously benchmark and analyze point cloud classification under corruptions.
+To conduct a systematic investigation, we first provide a taxonomy of common 3D corruptions and identify the atomic corruptions.
+Then, we perform a comprehensive evaluation on a wide range of representative point cloud models to understand their robustness and generalizability.

 - Handling Distribution Shifts on Graphs: An Invariance Perspective. [[paper]](https://arxiv.org/abs/2202.02466) [[code]](https://github.com/qitianwu/graphood-eerm)
   - Qitian Wu, Hengrui Zhang, Junchi Yan, David Wipf. *ICLR 2022*